syeddanish41/wAlnut/README.md

 ## How

-The best approach I have come across fro building an artificial general intelligence (AGI) are summarized in this [video](https://www.youtube.com/watch?v=NPtAIVieh4k) and is the same approach this project uses.
+The best approach I have come across for building an artificial general intelligence (AGI) are summarized in this [video](https://www.youtube.com/watch?v=NPtAIVieh4k) and is the same approach this project uses.